Skip to content

 Social network interventions to tackle corruption

-Baez Camargo, Integrity Systems, Subnational & SectoralBy ACE GI10/12/2019Leave a comment
+Baez Camargo, Integrity Systems, Subnational & SectoralBy GI ACE10/12/2019Leave a comment

 GI-ACE project aiming to harness the power of social networks to promote positive anti-corruption outcomes among health providers and users through behavioral interventions and dissemination of interventions through trusted and influential social networks.